nickmvega/mpcs-53014-baseball-project/README.md

 drwxr-xr-x   - hadoop hdfsadmingroup          0 2025-12-08 21:20 /nvega_data/thrift/pitching
 drwxr-xr-x   - hadoop hdfsadmingroup          0 2025-12-08 21:17 /nvega_data/thrift/plays
 drwxr-xr-x   - hadoop hdfsadmingroup          0 2025-12-08 21:21 /nvega_data/thrift/teamstats

+Once all the data have been serialized using Thrift into /nvega_data/thrift/*, I created Hive tables using create_tables_from_thrift.hql, which can be found in this repo.
+I also created a custom table for joining plays, player data, and game information.

 hive> SHOW TABLES LIKE 'nvega_*';
 nvega_allplayers